 Simply put, an FR-44 is proof of insurance.
 A judge may order you to have an FR-44, or you may receive a letter in the mail, indicating that you are required to have the form (and corresponding level of insurance) before your license can be reinstated.
-In either case, this may be because you were recently convicted of a DUI, committed another serious traffic violation or because you were caught driving without car insurance.
+In either case, this may be because you were recently convicted of a DUI, committed another serious traffic violation or caught driving without car insurance.

-FR-44 vs SR-22
+FR-44 vs. SR-22

 FR-44s and SR-22s are very similar.
 Both require drivers to submit verification to the FLHSMV that they are carrying the mandated amount of minimum car insurance.
 Both are implemented after a serious traffic violation, such as a DUI, but there are a couple of key differences between the two forms.

-FR-44s are generally only used in Virginia and Florida.
+FR-44s are only used in Virginia and Florida.
 However, if you’re from another state, you may still need an FR-44 if a Virginia or Florida judge orders you to have one.
 If you don’t comply, you could lose your license and registration.
-Although Florida typically uses the form FR-44 for severe infractions, SR-22 is still available for minor violations.
+Since Florida typically uses the form FR-44 for severe infractions, SR-22 is still available for minor violations.
 The biggest difference between the two forms is that FR-44s require you to purchase coverage limits much higher than the minimum liability limit in the state.
 Florida drivers who must satisfy the insurance requirements of an FR-44 for infractions dated after October 1, 2007, must carry the following liability coverage limits:

-- $100,000 per person for bodily injury
+- $100,000 per person for bodily injury liability

-- $300,000 per accident for bodily injury
+- $300,000 per accident for bodily injury liability

-- $50,000 per accident for property damage
+- $50,000 per accident for property damage liability

 FR-44 Florida insurance costs

 The true costs associated with an FR-44 revolve around the reason it was implemented in the first place.
-If you were convicted of a DUI, it will be your DUI conviction on your record that effectively increases the average cost of your premium the most, and not the FR-44 itself.
+If you were convicted of a DUI, it would be your DUI conviction on your record that effectively increases the average cost of your auto insurance premium the most through policy surcharges and not the FR-44 itself.

 DUI convictions can be an indication to insurance companies of repeated or other forms of high-risk driving behavior.
 Drinking and driving is still a significant contributing cause of death on America’s roadways, which also correlates to a high volume of insurance claims each year.
-Because of this, drivers with a DUI conviction who need an FR-44 may find higher insurance premiums are unavoidable.
+Because of this, drivers with a DUI conviction who need an FR-44 may find higher insurance premiums unavoidable.

 The general amount of time most drivers are required to have an FR-44 is three years.
 However, you may be required to have it for a longer period of time if you commit another offense, or if it’s not your first DUI.
 Once the filing period is up, let your insurance agent know.
 They will file an SR-26 with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) to cancel the FR-44.

 You will need to contact your insurance provider and tell them you need an FR-44 form sent to the FLHSMV to verify your insurance satisfies the requirements laid out in the FR-44 form.
 If you don’t have a provider, you will need to find one that is willing to insure you and will issue FR-44 forms (not all providers do).
 Many national providers may ask if you need this form when you are applying for a quote.

-Virginia is the only other state that commonly issues FR-44s.
-Most states simply use SR-22s instead without requiring drivers to purchase more protection than standard state minimum liability limits.
+Virginia is the only other state that issues FR-44s.
+Most states use SR-22s instead without requiring drivers to purchase more protection than standard state minimum liability limits.
 Keep in mind that even if you move to another state, the requirements set forth by the Florida FR-44 will likely remain for the duration of the judge- or state-ordered FR-44 mandate.